TeslaCloud/flux-ce/pg_depends/readme.txt

+1. Locate the files for your OS (windows or linux)
-Put these files to the folder where your srcds executable is, which is usually these paths:
+2. Put these files to the folder where your srcds executable is, which is usually these paths:

 On Windows:
 .\SERVER_DIR\srcds.exe